carlosnavarroc/carlosnavarroc.github.io/_pages/applied-ai.md

 **Data Scientist — Faculty of Medicine, University of Chile**
 *Neurosystems, SCIANLab & AudioBrain (2019–2025)*

-- Delivered AI systems integrated into clinical and research workflows
+- Led the development and deployment of end-to-end AI systems integrated into clinical workflows.
 - Designed machine learning and computer vision solutions for diagnostics, biomedical imaging, and cognitive health assessment
 - Applied signal processing and statistical modeling to physiological and clinical data